mattriley/agile-avatars/README.md

 ```
 </details>

-NB: As mentioned previously, boot has 1 required argument - window.
-This version of boot is actually a wrapper that supplies an instance of window provided by [JSDOM](https://github.com/jsdom/jsdom) to the original boot function for testing purposes.
+NB: As mentioned previously, compose has 1 required argument - window.
+This version of compose is actually a wrapper that supplies an instance of window provided by [JSDOM](https://github.com/jsdom/jsdom) to the original compose function for testing purposes.

 # Dependencies